pulumi/pulumi-converter-bicep/README.md

 # pulumi-converter-bicep

-A Pulumi converter plugin to convert Bicep files to Pulumi languages.
+A Pulumi converter plugin to convert Bicep code to Pulumi languages.
 Currently work in progress.

 ### Installation
+Install the plugin from Github releases using the following command
 ```
 pulumi plugin install converter bicep --server github://api.github.com/Zaid-Ajaj
 ```